Ronit049/ATM-Management/README.md

 Integrate advanced security features like OTP-based authentication.
 Implement a graphical user interface (GUI).
 Contributing
-Feel free to fork this repository and contribute by submitting a pull request.
-Suggestions and enhancements are always welcome!

 Author
 This project was designed and developed by Ronit Raj.